time4tea/gopro-dashboard-overlay/docs/xml/examples/04-metrics/README.md

 ## Controllable units

-Some units can be controlled by the command line, so instead of using a particular unit, you can also use one of the following
+Some units can be controlled by the command line, so instead of using a particular unit, you can also use on eof the following

 | Unit          | Meaning                            |
 |---------------|------------------------------------|